expo/expo/packages/expo-updates/README.md

 ### Setup app.json

+If you're going to be using Expo CLI to package your updates (either with `expo export` or `expo publish`), you will need to add some fields to your app.json.
+If not, you can skip this section.

 First, if your app.json file does not yet include an `expo` key, add it with the following fields:

 ```json